Crocmagnon/blog/content/posts/automate-bug-findings-with-git/index.md

 Git will then do all the heavy lifting for you, running your test script after each checkout and swiftly find the culprit.

-!!!
-Info "☝️ Pro tip"
+{{< note class="info" title="☝️ Pro tip" >}}
 If the script you want to run is versioned, then when git checks out previous commits your test script might change.

-    In order to avoid that, a possible workaround is to run a non-versioned copy of the script so it's not changed when git switches to an earlier version of your repository.
+In order to avoid that, a possible workaround is to run a non-versioned copy of the script, so it's not changed when git switches to an earlier version of your repository.
+{{< /note >}}